-- skycultures/ contains constellations, common star names and constellation artwork for Stellarium's many sky cultures.
-Each culture has its own sub-directory in the skycultures directory. - scripts/ contains your own scripts.
+- scripts/ contains your own scripts.
 These can be used to create complex demonstrations (see ch.
 16). - nebulae/ contains data and image files for nebula textures.
 In the future Stellarium may be able to support multiple sets of nebula images and switch between them at runtime.
-This feature is not implemented for version 0.21.1, although the directory structure is in place - each set of nebula textures has its own sub-directory in the nebulae directory. - stars/ contains Stellarium's star catalogues.
+This feature is not implemented for version 0.20.4, although the directory structure is in place each set of nebula textures has its own sub-directory in the nebulae directory. - stars/ contains Stellarium's star catalogues.
 In the future Stellarium may be able to support multiple star catalogues and switch between them at runtime.
-This feature is not implemented for version 0.21.1, although the directory structure is in place - each star catalogue has its own sub-directory in the stars directory. - data/ contains miscellaneous data files including fonts, solar system data, city locations, etc. - textures/ contains miscellaneous texture files, such as the graphics for the toolbar buttons, planet texture maps, etc. - ephem/ (optional) may contain data files for planetary ephemerides DE430 and DE431 (see 5.5.3).
+This feature is not implemented for version 0.20.4, although the directory structure is in place each star catalogue has its own sub-directory in the stars directory. - data/ contains miscellaneous data files including fonts, solar system data, city locations, etc. textures/ contains miscellaneous texture files, such as the graphics for the toolbar buttons, planet texture maps, etc. - ephem/ (optional) may contain data files for planetary ephemerides DE430 and DE431 (see 5.5.3).
 If any file exists in both the installation directory and user directory, the version in the user directory will be used.
 Thus it is possible to override settings which are part of the main Stellarium installation by copying the relevant file to the user area and modifying it there.